chethusss/MPW45_AN800_OCT26/README.md

 **For Mac:<br>**
 + Create a virtual environment named in the project directory with the specified python version.<br>
 + Then pip install -r requirements.text<br>
++ Test that everything is set up well by running test.py

 <br>